chris-briddock/chris-briddock/README.md

 # 💫 About Me:
 Hi there, I'm Chris 👋

-Software Engineer with 7+ years within the FinTech and Insurance space, building clean, maintainable, and scalable applications.
+Software Engineer with 7+ years within the FinTech and Insurance space.

-I love crafting code that just works—and works well.

 💻 Tech & Tools: